surveyjs/survey-library/docs/design-survey-conditional-logic.md

 You can specify one expression that will run against every item (choice, row, column).
 If the expression evaluates to `true`, the item becomes visible.
 Assign your expression to the [`choicesVisibleIf`](/Documentation/Library?id=QuestionSelectBase#choicesVisibleIf), [`rowsVisibleIf`](/Documentation/Library?id=questionmatrixmodel#rowsVisibleIf), or [`columnsVisibleIf`](/Documentation/Library?id=questionmatrixmodel#columnsVisibleIf) property.
 To access the current item, use the `{item}` operand.

 The following code shows how to specify the `choicesVisibleIf` property.
 The `"default"` question includes selected choices from the `"installed"` question.
-The `"secondChoice"` question also includes selected choices from the `"installed"` question, but uses the `choiceVisibleIf` property to filter out the choice selected in the `"default"` question.
+The `"secondChoice"` question also includes selected choices from the `"installed"` question but uses the `choiceVisibleIf` property to filter out the choice selected in the `"default"` question.

 ```js
 const surveyJson = {